Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

 \item[(ii)] There exists a neighborhood $\Op(\widetilde{S}_n)\sse P_n$ and a volume-filling symplectic embedding $\Box$ \end{itemize} \end{thm}

 The inclusion $\widetilde{S}_n\sse\SP_n$ in Theorem \ref{thm:ExistenceTropicalSymplectic} is to be understood as $\widetilde{S}_n\sse P_n$ for a realization of the cut content $\SB_n$ of $\SP_n$.
-The exact realization of the cut content $\SB_n$, as cuts in $P_n$, is a choice and, in Theorem \ref{thm:ExistenceTropicalSymplectic}, this choice depends on the initial value of $\varepsilon\in\R^+$.
+The exact realization of the cut content $\SB_n$, as cuts in $P_n$, is a choice and, in Theorem \ref{thm:ExistenceTropicalSymplectic}, this choice depends on the initial value of $\varepsilon\in\R^{>0}$.
 Let us now apply Theorem \ref{thm:ExistenceTropicalSymplectic} and conclude Theorem \ref{thm:main} in each of the cases.

-\begin{remark} The exact configurations of symplectic curves that we shall use in Theorem \ref{thm:ExistenceTropicalSymplectic} are specifically constructed in Proposition \ref{prp:PxP_H1H2}, for $\CP^1\times\CP^1$, Proposition \ref{prp:3Blup_A1A2A5} for $\BlIII$ and Proposition \ref{prp:4Blup_A1A2A5} for $\BlIV$. $\Box$ \end{remark}
+\begin{remark} The exact configurations of symplectic curves that we shall use in Theorem \ref{thm:ExistenceTropicalSymplectic} are specifically constructed in Proposition \ref{prp:PxP_H1H2} for $\CP^1\times\CP^1$, Proposition \ref{prp:3Blup_A1A2A5} for $\BlIII$ and Proposition \ref{prp:4Blup_A1A2A5} for $\BlIV$. $\Box$ \end{remark}

 {\bf Complex Projective Plane $\C\P^2$}.
-There is a unique almost-toric base $\SP=(P,\SB)$ in Figure \ref{fig:IntroTable}, with $\SB=\varnothing$.
-The relative almost-toric base $(\SP,\SS)$ has $D(\SS)=\C\P^1$, the complex projective line, as its unique symplectic divisor.
-This relative almost-toric base leads to the symplectic toric domain of the standard symplectic 4-ball Let $c_n=\Vol(E(1,F^2_{n+1}/F^2_n))$, with $\{F_n\}_{n\in\N}$ as in Subsection \ref{ssec:ArithmeticSymington}, and let us show that there exists a sharp symplectic embedding
+We start from the triangular toric fibration of $\CP^2$ in Figure 1 with $\SB=\varnothing$.
+The relative almost toric base $(\SP,\SS)$ has $D(\SS)=\C\P^1$, the complex projective line, as its unique symplectic divisor.
+This relative almost toric base leads to the symplectic toric domain of the standard symplectic 4-ball Let $c_n=\Vol(E(1,F^2_{n+1}/F^2_n))$, with $\{F_n\}_{n\in\N}$ as in Subsection \ref{ssec:ArithmeticSymington}, and let us show that there exists a full symplectic embedding